magiblot/tvision/README.md

 **Note:** Turbo Vision uses `setlocale` to set the [RTL functions in UTF-8 mode](https://docs.microsoft.com/en-us/cpp/c-runtime-library/reference/setlocale-wsetlocale#utf-8-support).
 This won't work if you use an old version of the RTL.

-With the RTL statically linked in, and if UTF-8 is supported in `setlocale`, Turbo Vision applications are portable and work by default on **Windows Vista and later**.
+With the RTL statically linked in, and if UTF-8 is supported in `setlocale`, Turbo Vision applications are portable and work by default on Windows Vista and later.
+You may also have them work on Windows XP if you use the right MSVC version and settings.

 <div id="build-mingw"></div>